Search the audit log in the compliance center

 Need to find if a user viewed a specific document or purged an item from their mailbox?
-If so, you can use the Security & Compliance Center to search the unified audit log to view user and administrator activity in your organization.
+If so, you can use the Microsoft 365 compliance center to search the unified audit log to view user and administrator activity in your organization.
 Why a unified audit log?
 Because you can search for the following types of user and admin activity in Microsoft 365:

 User activity in SharePoint Online and OneDrive for Business

 User activity in Exchange Online (Exchange mailbox audit logging)

 Admin activity in SharePoint Online

 Admin activity in Azure Active Directory (the directory service for Microsoft 365)